Hello and welcome to my site.

 The thing is that there is a huge business going on, meaning selling and buying email addresses…

-…Imagine you get an email from the source or company where you signed up for, in the past.
+…Imagine you get an email from the source or company where you signed up, in the past.

 Now you get a new email from this source with a certain link, saying something like:

-– “if you click at this link you get a VIP membership …”
+– “if you click on this link you get a VIP membership …”

 You would expect some kind of update from this company.